enjaku4/rabarber/README.md

 end
 ```

-- `cache_enabled` must be a boolean determining whether roles should be cached.
+- `cache_enabled` must be a boolean determining whether roles are cached.
 Roles are cached by default to avoid unnecessary database queries.
 If you want to disable caching, set this option to `false`.

 - `current_user_method` must be a symbol representing the method that returns the currently authenticated user.
 The default value is `:current_user`.